Pennsieve/pennsieve-app-2/README.md

 ### Node

 Use node version `14.21.1` to run the app.
-You can use [nvm](https://github.com/creationix/nvm) to install or change version.
+You can use [nvm](https://github.com/creationix/nvm) to install or change version

 With nvm installed: `nvm install 14.21.1`